jdyer1/jmx-remoting-leak-demo/README.md

 In `org.jboss.remotingjmx.RemotingConnector`, the instance of `org.jboss.remoting3.Endpoint` created in method `internalRemotingConnect` is not closed upon failure.
 The `Endpoint` contains an inner class instance extending `org.jboss.remoting3.EndpointImpl$MapRegistration` which has a Finalizer (via parent `AbstractHandleableCloseable`).
 These Finalizer instances accumulate in the heap and are not destroyed via GC.

+Additional memory is leaked via the `com.sun.jmx.mbeanserver.Repository` held by the `JmxMBeanServer`.
+When creating the `org.jboss.remoting3.EndpointImpl$MapRegistration`, a new MBean is added to the `Repository`.
+These are never unregistered, and thus they accumulate in the `Repository`.
+They would be unregistered had `EnpPointImpl#closeComplete` been called.
+(The complexity of the close logic makes it unclear under which circumstances closeComplete is called.
+Also, EnpointImpl is an instance variable in RemotingConnector, so it is possible this gets called later or by another thread, before a new instance is assigned to the same variable.
+However, heap dumps suggest otherwise.)

 ```
 $ cat /proc/version